 For the Americans, they focused on technology that could help them replace people or reduce the skills, training and expertise needed by their employees to do their jobs.

 This is a simplification.
 It’s never all one way or the other.
-And the nature of some industries, businesses, or departments does encourage one focus over the other.
+And the nature of some industries, businesses, or departments may encourage one focus over the other.
 But I think the consultant makes a point.

 Many in American business sees labor as a necessary evil.